 This course will expose students to careers in sustainability and corporate social responsibility through an examination of the best practices by the best companies; allow students to gain insights into the strategies used by companies to become more efficient and profitable, waste less and pollute less, all while making more profits, and will examine how the integration of cutting edge technology and design into buildings, new products and services can create a better world in which to live, work and play.
 There will be exciting field trips including learning about Champagne production, sightseeing in France, touring companies such as: the Smart Car Factory, Schneider Electric Innovation Center, Office and Home of the Future, BeCitizen (Visualization Software), and CBRE Sustainable Strategies (actual activities may change).

-Additional Information: This course fulfills major or minor requirement in Management and/or Real Estate.
+Additional Information: This course fulfills major or minor requirement in Management (Business Administration), Real Estate or International Business.
 Credit for Economics may be possible upon Department Chair appoval.

 MGMT 309- International Comparative Management